 Appointment and removal of Directors

-Subject to the provisions of these Articles, the Company may by ordinary resolution appoint any person to be a Director, or an Officer either to fill a casual vacancy or as an addition to the existing Board provided such person:

-is willing to act as a Director and, if applicable, an Officer;

-has been recommended by the Board by way of a unanimous vote of all Directors to be a Director and, if applicable, an Officer; and

-has been notified to the Company in accordance with Article 41.5.
+Subject to the provisions of these Articles, any Member willing to so act and nominated by at least three other Members may stand for election to be a Director (including as an Officer) of the Company to fill a vacancy.
+Such election shall be held at the Annual General Meeting of the Company and each Member present in person or by proxy shall have such number of votes equal to the number of vacancies to be filled.
+Any such nominations shall be received by the Company Secretary at least 25 days prior to the date of the Annual General Meeting or such other date determined by the Board.

-Without prejudice to Article 41.1, the Board shall have power at any time and from time to time to appoint (a) any person to be a Director, or an Officer, either to fill a casual vacancy or as an addition to the existing Board but such Director shall retire at the next Annual General Meeting in accordance with Article 42(a) and be eligible for re-appointment; or (b) a Director to be an Officer.
+Without prejudice to Article 41.1, the Board shall have power at any time and from time to time to appoint (a) any person to be a Director (including as an Officer) either to fill a casual vacancy or as an addition to the existing Board; or (b) a Director to be an Officer.
+If such Director was appointed to fill a casual vacancy, he shall retire at the next Annual General Meeting in accordance with Article 42(a) and be eligible for re-appointment in accordance with Article 42(a).

 The Company may by ordinary resolution remove any Director before the expiration of his period of office and may (subject to these Articles) by ordinary resolution appoint another person in his place and, if any such Director also holds the office of an Officer, such resolution shall also have the effect of removing him from that office.

-Without prejudice to Article 41.3, the Company may by ordinary resolution remove any person from the office of Officer before the expiration of his period of office and may (subject to these Articles) by ordinary resolution appoint another person in his place but that person shall remain a Director.
+Without prejudice to Article 41.3, the Company may by ordinary resolution remove any Director from the office of Officer before the expiration of his period of office and may (subject to these Articles) by ordinary resolution appoint another Director in his place but that person so removed from the office of Officer shall remain a Director.

-The Board shall notify each Member in writing at least fourteen days prior to a proposed General Meeting of all persons recommended by the Board in accordance with Article 41.1(b).
+The Board shall notify each Member in writing at least fourteen days prior to a proposed General Meeting of all persons nominated for election to the Board in accordance with Article 41.1.

 Retirement of Directors